TommiHonkanen/rehearsal-application/README.md

 ## Running the app locally

-The app can be run locally by opening a terminal in the folder that contains the app and typing `docker-compose up` and then navigating to the address [localhost:7777/](http://localhost:7777/) in the browser.
+The app can be run locally by opening a terminal in the folder that contains the app and typing `docker-compose up` (requires docker) and then navigating to the address [localhost:7777/](http://localhost:7777/) in the browser.

 ## Running the tests